multiversx/mx-chain-scripts/README.md

             - number of nodes to be ran on the machine
             - validator display name for each node (this will only be asked one time)

-    [INSTALL MULTIKEY SQUAD]
+    [INSTALL MULTIKEY GROUP]
         #installs four observing nodes on the local machine
-        ./script.sh multikey_squad
+        ./script.sh multikey_group

-        Running the script with the 'multikey_squad' parameter will deploy four observers (one for each shard)
+        Running the script with the 'multikey_group' parameter will deploy four observers (one for each shard)
             - please make sure your machine is able to comfortably run in such a configuration

     [INSTALL OBSERVING SQUAD]